sergey-kvachenok/gymFuel/.agent-os/instructions/core/shared-agent-workflow.md

 - **IMPLEMENT ADVICE**: Switch back to Senior Developer role and implement Tech Lead recommendations
 - **CONTINUE ITERATION**: Continue working with Tech Lead guidance until issue is resolved

+**CRITICAL REVIEW REQUIREMENT**:

+- **ALWAYS SWITCH TO TECH LEAD**: After completing any implementation, immediately switch to Tech Lead role for review
+- **NEVER SKIP REVIEW**: Never proceed to testing without Tech Lead review of implementation
+- **REQUEST REVIEW**: Explicitly request Tech Lead to review the completed implementation
+- **DOCUMENT SWITCH**: Announce role switch with clear indicator: [TECH LEAD MODE]
+- **WAIT FOR FEEDBACK**: Stay in Tech Lead role until review is complete and feedback is provided

+**REVIEW FEEDBACK COMPLIANCE**:

+- **FOLLOW REASONABLE SUGGESTIONS**: Implement all reasonable suggestions from Tech Lead review
+- **ASSESS REASONABLENESS**: Evaluate if suggestions improve code quality, security, performance, or maintainability
+- **IMPLEMENT IMPROVEMENTS**: Apply architectural improvements, bug fixes, and best practice recommendations
+- **DOCUMENT CHANGES**: Document all changes made based on Tech Lead feedback
+- **SEEK CLARIFICATION**: If suggestions are unclear, ask Tech Lead for clarification before implementing
+- **PUSH BACK WHEN APPROPRIATE**: Only reject suggestions if they are clearly incorrect or would introduce new problems

 **TEST EXECUTION GUIDELINES**:

 - **ALWAYS** use agent-timeout-protector.js for test execution